Back to All Events

 A native of Illinois, his early training was with John Kendall and Almita Vamos, followed by studies with Dorothy DeLay, Paul Kantor, and Masao Kawasaki at the Juilliard School.
 Thanks to the Nathan McClure Opportunities Fund, Mr. Perry plays on a 1711 Franciscus Gobetti violin, arranged by Chancellor John Wiley and the UW Foundation.

-His professional conducting activities include performances with a long list of renowned soloists, collaborations with celebrated composers, and concerts with orchestras and ensembles, including the Detroit Symphony Orchestra, the Santa Fe Symphony, the Michigan Chamber Winds and Strings, the New Mexico Philharmonic, the San Juan Symphony (Colorado), the Orquesta Filarmónica de Jalisco in Guadalajara (Mexico), the Flint Symphony Orchestra, the Ann Arbor Symphony Orchestra, the International Contemporary Ensemble and the Four Corners Ensemble.
+Oriol Sans, a Catalan conductor renowned for his “refreshing and expressive” handling of the orchestra, has captivated audiences and inspired musicians across North America and Europe.
+His extensive repertoire includes performances with esteemed orchestras and ensembles such as the Detroit Symphony Orchestra, the Santa Fe Symphony, the Michigan Chamber Winds and Strings, the New Mexico Philharmonic, the San Juan Symphony (Colorado), the Orquesta Filarmónica de Jalisco in Guadalajara (Mexico), the Flint Symphony Orchestra, the Sheboygan Symphony, the New Bedford Symphony, the International Contemporary Ensemble, and the Four Corners Ensemble.

-As an opera conductor, his eclectic repertoire includes performances of Verdi’s Falstaff, Mozart’s Marriage of Figaro, Tchaikovsky’s Eugene Onegin and David Little’s Dog Days.
-Most recently, he conducted a production of Menotti’s Amahl and the Night Visitors at the Michigan Opera Theatre and collaborated with the Opera Theatre Saint Louis in a production of Awakenings, a new opera by composer Tobias Picker that will be premiered in 2020.
+As an opera conductor, his repertoire encompasses a diverse range of works, including Verdi’s Falstaff, Mozart’s Marriage of Figaro and Così fan tutte, Tchaikovsky’s Eugene Onegin, Verdi’s La Traviata, Britten’s Albert Herring, and Midsummer Night’s Dream.
+In 2018, he led a production of Menotti’s Amahl and the Night Visitors at the Michigan Opera Theatre, collaborated with the Opera Theatre Saint Louis on a production of Awakenings, a groundbreaking opera by composer Tobias Picker, and more recently lead a performance of Puccini’s Gianni Schicci with the Tulsa Opera.

-A native of Catalonia, Spain, Mr. Sans studied orchestral and choral conducting at the Barcelona Conservatory, receiving the school’s Honors Award in both specialties upon graduation.
-Following his training in Spain, he studied with Kenneth Kiesler at the University of Michigan where he received his master’s degree in orchestral conducting and his doctorate in musical arts.
-In addition to his degrees in music, Mr. Sans also holds a bachelor’s degree in humanities from the Pompeu Fabra University in Barcelona.
+A native of Catalonia, Spain, Mr. Sans pursued his studies in Orchestral and Choral Conducting at the Barcelona Conservatory, where he received the school’s Honors Award in both specialties upon graduation.
+Subsequently, he continued his musical education at the University of Michigan, where he earned his Master’s degree in Orchestral Conducting and his Doctorate in Musical Arts.
+In addition to his academic achievements in music, Mr. Sans holds a degree in Humanities from the Pompeu Fabra University in Barcelona.
+He resides in Madison, Wisconsin with his wife Chelsea.